Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Proposed Methods

 where $\mathcal{P}$ denotes the set of node pairs consisting of nodes from different skeletons, and $|\mathcal{P}|$ is the number of the nodes. $f_{s}(\cdot)$ is a fully connected layer with the output dimension of 1. $\mathbf{X}_{s_{1},m}^{(i),l}$ is the node-level representation of node $v_{m}$ in the $l$-th layer of our network.

-We can obtain the overall behaviour recognition loss by combining the self-supervised loss defined in Eq. (\ref{equation: selfsuperloss}) and cross-entropy loss defined in Eq. (\ref{equation: outputgraphloss}), which is defined as $\mathcal{L}=\mathcal{L}_{\text {class }}+\lambda \mathcal{L}_{\text {self }}$, where $\lambda$ is a hyper-parameter adjusting the contribution of the self-supervised loss.
+Finally, we can obtain the overall behaviour recognition loss by combining the self-supervised loss defined in Eq. (\ref{equation: selfsuperloss}) and cross-entropy loss $\mathcal{L}_{\text {class }}$ (see Supplementary A), which is defined as $\mathcal{L}=\mathcal{L}_{\text {class }}+\lambda \mathcal{L}_{\text {self }}$, where $\lambda$ is a hyper-parameter adjusting the contribution of the self-supervised loss.

-where $f_{o}(\cdot)$ is a fully connected layer. $\widetilde{\mathbf X}_{g}^{cross}$ represents the final representation for classification, which is constructed by concatenating the graph-level representations of different layers. $\widetilde{\mathbf{Y}}_{j}^{(i)}$ represents the predicted probability that the spatio-temporal skeleton graph with feature $\mathbf{X}^{(i)}$ belongs to class $j$, and $\mathbf{Y}_{j}^{(i)}$ is the corresponding ground truth. $B$ and $C$ denote the numbers of sliding windows and classes, respectively.
 By jointly optimising the self-supervised objective function and the traditional classification loss function, our proposed model can lead to more discriminative representation.